 On 21 September 2019 my first Album was released, with the label Linear Obsessional.

-Feb 2019 Linear Obsessional at The Loudspeaker Orchestra in St Allege Church, University of Greenwich concerts.
-Played my soundscape composition over a 20 speaker diffusion system with musician Sue Lynch improvising on flute & clarinet.
+Feb 2019 Linear Obsessional at St Allege Church, University of Greenwich Loudspeaker Orchestra Concert Series.
+Performance of my piece 'Savour the day' over a 20 speaker diffusion system with musician Sue Lynch improvising on flute & clarinet.

 Dec 2nd 2018 Desire lines, Husk Brewers, London, Three musicians performed to my sound composition ‘Savour the Day’.